Teaching Commons > Teaching Guides > Flex Teaching > Flex Teaching Context

 Verhaart and Hagen-Hall (2011) similarly found that in order to be effective, instructors need to be skilled not only in their content areas but also in instructional design, pedagogy, and technology.

 Be patient with yourself and your students as you navigate this new modality.
 Expect that things may not always work quite as you expect them to.
-Build in extra time, especially in the beginning, to become familiar with the new technology.
+Build in extra time, especially in the beginning, to become familiar with the new technology, and review the

 Bower, M., Dalgarno, B. , Kennedy, G., Lee, M., Kenney, J. (2015).
 “Design and implementation factors in blended synchronous learning environments: Outcomes from a cross-case analysis.”
 Computers in Education.
 86. Retrieved from https://www.sciencedirect.com/science/article/pii/S0360131515000755